 If the difference between the flow and return temperatures is insufficient the boiler will still continue to try and heat the primary circuit at a faster rate than it can be absorbed.
 Boilers are unintelligent, so this will continue to happen until either the boiler thermostat temporarily reaches the required temperature or alternatively the room thermostat reaches its upper limit.
 Residual heat within the radiators will raise the temperature further, thereby creating an additional temperature overshoot.
 Under these conditions, fuel is wasted by attempting to force heat into the building faster than it can be absorbed.

 HeatingSave counteracts the above problem as it measures the flow and return water temperature and only fires the boiler when the differential temperature exceeds a preset limit.
 This action matches the boiler heat output to the average heat transferred by the radiators.
 The boiler pump is kept switched on throughout to dissipate heat into the building.
-HeatingSave constantly monitors the flow and return temperature, adjusting the boiler temperature to keep the boiler running efficiently - savings up to 8% are possible.
+HeatingSave constantly monitors the flow and return temperature, adjusting the boiler temperature to keep the boiler running efficiently.

 Gas and oil heating boilers have a sequence of events that occur each time the boiler fires up.
 The purpose of this is to make sure that the flame is ignited safely each time.
 The first part of the cycle comprises safety checks and the boiler will abort the heating cycle if these fail.
 The next part of the cycle comprises the pre-purge time.
 During this further safety checks are made and the fan is turned on to vent any gaseous un-burnt fuel.
 This is most important as the wrong mixture of fuel and air (oxygen) can create an explosive mixture.
 Only when the pre-purge is complete does the boiler fire up.
 Even then there is no point in the boiler being switched off too soon as it will have had little time to absorb any meaningful heat into the heat exchanger.
 The time after this point we shall call the Meaningful Heating Point.